Coronary Artery Calcium Test

 Why do people have it done?

-A CAC test measures the calcium in your heart arteries.
-This calcium score gives your health care team an idea of:
+A CAC test measures the calcium buildup in your heart arteries.
+The test can help your healthcare team:

 What are the risks of the CAC scan?

-Tell your health care team if you’re pregnant.
-The test may be delayed until after your pregnancy.
+Tell your healthcare team if you’re pregnant.
+Because the test uses radiation, it may be delayed until after your pregnancy.

 How do I prepare for the scan?